isaacraja/prise/README.md

     interface is designed to be fully replaceable through configuration or by using a third-party client.

+## Vibe Coding

+**Core Thesis**: High-performance software is the result of quality engineering.

+Prise is built on a solid foundation of `libghostty`, `libvaxis`, and Lua.
+While these tools provide an excellent starting point, they do not guarantee success—it is still entirely possible to build bad software with good tools.
+We believe that **vibe coding**—leveraging AI assistance to amplify engineering capabilities—is capable of consistently producing the quality software we demand.

+Prise is a vibe coded project.
+Contributions are welcome, but preference is given to AI-developed code.

+*   Sharing of AI conversation threads is preferred when submitting contributions, even if those threads did not directly result in the final Pull Request.
+*   If you cannot afford paid AI tools, check out [Amp's free mode](https://ampcode.com).
+*   There are also other free options available, such as OpenCode using compatible models.

 ## Build Instructions

 To build the project: